 Cuppa Tea Book Club: My Brilliant Friend by Elena Ferrante 10.16.2017 Annie Zhu When I first came across My Brilliant Friend,Â oblivious to Ferrante Fever, in a local bookshop, the title simply intrigued me.
 Who was this brilliant friend?
 It was a terrific title.
 After abandoning a few dud novels, I was excited to pick up Elena Ferrante’s book because I could tell from the first page that she was an author in control of her craft.
 Unfortunately, due to my short attention span as a millennial, I put the novel aside after reading the first few chapters.
 I had a hard time keeping up with the flurry of characters introduced in the beginning.
 It didn’t help that some characters have multiple names (Lila is also called Raffaela and Lina), and some of the names rhymed: Gino, Nino, Rino.
 I missed the old me, pre-social media, when I was able to plow through a thick classic from Dickens or a BrontÃ« sister without getting distracted.
 I was disappointed in myself for not giving a proper chance to a writer who wrote so well, so I forced myself to pick up the book again months later.
 Good thing I did.
 Once I got familiar with the characters, I couldn’t put this book down.
 In fact, I found myself reading every spare second that I got.
 I was back to the old bookworm me again, my nose in a book at all times, and it felt great.Â My Brilliant Friend is the first in the 4-book Neapolitan Novels, about the lifelong friendship of Lila Cerullo and Elena Greco, the protagonist.
 For a few weeks in the spring, this series consumed my life.
 I was emotionally invested.
 More than I few times I wanted to throw a book against a wall because I was angry at a character, some event that occurred, or due to the masochistic life decisions of the protagonist.
 Elena Ferrante is a pen name and very few people know who she is, although some nosy peeps have desperately tried to find out.Â Ferrante is an Italian writer from Naples, most likely in her 70s.
 I don’t need to know more.
 If she wants to stay anonymous to feel comfortable writing with sincerity and truth, we need to respect it, do the literary world a favour, and let her.
 Her descriptions of Naples are so vivid I’m there, postwar, with her, and her characters are so real that I had to tweet about my reaction to one character and was gratified to know I wasn’t the only one who hated this dude with a passion.
 Yes, you will hate him too.
 Ferrante Fever is a thingâ€”there’s even a documentary about it now.
 People around the world are obsessed.
 HBO is making a mini-series.
 As I was reading, I was trying to figure it how Ferrante did itâ€”how did she make the minutiae feel so explosive?
 Talent like this does not come very often.
 As for the controversy over the book covers, people need to get over it.
 Some are offended because they feel the books deserve more than women’s fiction covers.
 I think they’re fine.
 The book is written by a woman, the story is about two complex women, and the publishing house wants to target female readers.
 Why should “masculine” or “gender neutral” covers equal respectable literary fiction?
 How many novels by male authors are read by women even when the covers are “masculine”?
 I think people need to rethink the fact that books with girly covers are automatically not deserving of literary praise.
 Ferrante’s book covers are helping in this regardâ€”training people to look beyond the covers.
 If I’d passed on certain books because I didn’t like the covers, I would have missed out on a lot of good reads.
 I still haven’t said anything about the plot of this book, aside from the fact it is about two friends.
 I’ll just say that by the end of the series, it’s still not clear who is the brilliant friend.
 The first book covers their lives from childhood to adolescence.
 Read the books, get obsessed, and get back to me on what you think.
 There are 3 ways to participate in the Cuppa Tea Book Club.
 If you don’t want spoilers, maybe don’t read the comments until you’re ready to participate.
 If you’re commenting, please warn others if you’re including spoilers.
 1. Join the Cuppa Tea Book Club group on Goodreads, where there are discussion threads for each book.
 Please jump in and share your thoughts.
 2. Use the hashtag #CuppaTeaBookClub to share what you think of the book on Instagram, Twitter, or Facebook.
-3. Share your thoughts on this particular book pick (or all four Neapolitan Novels) in the comments below.
+3. Share your thoughts on this book in the comments below.